Towards an experimentally feasible controlled-phase gate on two blockaded Rydberg atoms: Experimental considerations

 \item Since the minimum distance between the atoms in the experiment is $r_{\mathrm{min}} = 3.0\ \mathrm{\mu m}$, we will use this value in what follows to ensure we are as deep in the blockade regime as possible.

 \end{itemize}

 Based on these considerations, we try the set of parameters given in Tab.~\ref{tab:params2}.

+This time we use the Nelder Mead simplex algorithm to optimise the gate parameters since the physics here make it more challenging to perform a high fidelity gate and we want to avoid local minima.
 As before, we can examine the convergence of the optimisation (Fig.~\ref{fig:infid2}), the accumulation of the entanglement phase (Fig.~\ref{fig:phase2}), and the shape of the Rabi frequency $\Omega_R(t)$ (Fig.~\ref{fig:pulse2}).

-The final gate fidelity is only around 96\%, but we are able to successfully avoid losses, resulting in a final population norm of $0.995$.
-This high avoidance of loss can be seen in the high contrast Rabi oscillations in Fig.~\ref{fig:ggpop}.
-By comparison with the results in Fig.~\ref{fig:egpop}, we can also see a relative difference in Rabi frequency of $\sim\sqrt{2}$ between the transitions $\ket{gg} \rightarrow \ket{\Psi^+}$ and $\ket{eg} \rightarrow \ket{er}$.
+The final gate fidelity is only around 98\%, mainly due to losses, resulting in a final population norm of 0.983.
+This loss mainly occurs in the time-evolved $\ket{gg}$ state as can be seen in Fig.~\ref{fig:ggpop}, while the results in Fig.~\ref{fig:egpop} show that there is less loss when time-evolving $\ket{eg}$, since here only one atom is excited.
+Reducing the precision of Rabi frequencies and detunings to integer MHz increases the infidelity from $1.8\cdot 10^{-2}$ to $2.2\cdot 10^{-2}$

 We believe that this result is close to the optimal case for this system and gate implementation given the experimental limitations.
-There are essentially two competing factors which makes performing the gate more difficult; one the one hand, the effective Rabi frequency should be made large to increase the rate at which we accumulate the phase, but this is countered by the need to make the single-photo detuning $\Delta$ as large as possible to avoid populating the intermediate state $\ket{i}$.
-In addition, this inevitably leads to long gate times on the order of microseconds, which increases the chances of losing the atom while in the Rydberg state (we approximate that each atom spends $500$ ns in the Rydberg state for the gate with duration $2$ $\mu$s).
+Only if we release the constraint on $\Omega_B$ we can further improve the fidelity.
+We have checked that we can cross the 99\,\% fidelity threshold at about $\Omega_B=200\,$MHz which at the moment needs still improvement of experimental equipment.